 - Anhedonia (inability to feel pleasure)

 - Very Vivid Dreams or Nightmares

-Having the help needed to minimize the threats to recovery and to safely make it through this sensitive time can be invaluable.
-The Summit Wellness Group is connected to a network of partner detox facilities which are very experienced and prepared to effectively treat acute meth withdrawal.
-Once detox has been completed, clients are welcome to begin their treatment safely here at the Summit Wellness Group.
+While meth withdrawal can be quite difficult, there are way to reduce the symptoms.
+Having the help needed to minimize the discomfort can make all the difference in the world.
+The Summit Wellness Group is connected to a network of partner detox facilities which are equipped with the professional staff, most effective medications, and compassionate support services to treat meth withdrawal and reduce the most uncomfortable symptoms.
+Once detox has been completed, clients are welcome to begin their treatment safely here at The Summit Wellness Group.

-Cravings for meth are the biggest threat to early recovery.
-Luckily, there are pharmaceuticals which can help to reduce or minimize these cravings.
-The brain will take time to be able to normalize in the absence of meth, but until then giving our clients the best chance to build a solid foundation in recovery is our goal.
+Cravings for meth are usually the biggest threat to early recovery.
+Luckily, there are medications which can help to reduce or minimize these cravings.
+The brain will take time to heal and return to normal function but until then, giving our clients the best chance to build a solid foundation in recovery is our goal.
 Some medications which may be helpful in this regard include: